All enquiries about council tax payments for East Sussex should be made to your local district or borough council.

 Council Tax Reduction

-Those on low or fixed incomes, and with limited savings, may be eligible for Council Tax Reduction to cover part, or even all, of their council tax bill.
+Those on low or fixed incomes, and with limited savings, may be eligible for Council Tax Reduction to cover part of their council tax bill.

 Appeals about your Council Tax Reduction